 It’s that time again.
-You’re due for teeth cleaning, and you’re searching for low-cost dental centers in your area with treatment plans in your price range.
-But unfortunately, you don’t know if you should be typing “corporate” or “private practice dentist near me” in your search bar to find a dentist for your next appointment.
+You’re due for teeth cleaning and searching for low-cost dental centers in your area with treatment plans in your price range.
+But unfortunately, you don’t know if you should be typing “corporate” or “private practice dentist near me” in your search bar to find a licensed dentist for your next appointment.
 Thankfully, we’re here to help break it down for you.

 It’s no secret that dental costs can be expensive.
 In fact, according to the Centers for Disease Control and Prevention, the nation spends more than $124 billion on expenses related to dental care each year.
 That’s a lot of money!
 And for people who don’t have dental insurance or whose insurance doesn’t cover all of their dental needs, the costs can be even higher.

-One way to save money on dental costs is to choose a private dental practice instead of a dentist who is part of a chain.
-Private dentist’s offices are usually less expensive than their chain counterparts, and they often provide more personal service.
+One way to save money on dental costs is to choose a private dental practice instead of dental franchises.
+Private dentist’s offices are usually less expensive than their dental franchise counterparts and often provide more personal service.
 But there are also some disadvantages to private offices that you should be aware of before deciding.

-Here are some of the pros and cons of private dentist’s offices vs. chain dentists:
+Here are some pros and cons of private dentist’s offices vs. chain dentists.

 PROS OF PRIVATE PRACTICE DENTISTS:

 They Can Be Less Expensive Than Chain Dentists